arikoi0703/gitrepo/cluster/readme.md

 ```
 import Cluster.py
 km = Cluster.KMeans(dataSet, dimension, size, num_cluster)

-sse = km.run(iterator)
-//the times you want to run clustering function, return a list that store the sse when a cluster decided

 definerSet = [ [a,b,c], [d,e,f], ... ]
 //in Cluster, this will decide the first cluster
 //calculate the weight by the interval[a,b]